leafo/lapis/docs/actions.md

 By default all cookies are given the additional attributes `Path=/; HttpOnly` (which creates a [*session cookie*](http://en.wikipedia.org/wiki/HTTP_cookie#Terminology)).
-You can configure a cookie's settings by overidding the the `cookie_attributes` function on your application.
+You can configure a cookie's settings by overriding the the `cookie_attributes` function on your application.
 Here's an example that adds an expiration date to cookies to make them persist: